lizhuo-1994/awesome_finetune/README.md

+# awesome_finetune

-# awesome_finetune: A collection of fine-tuning methods on LLM models including Prefix, P-tuning, Lora, and Retrieval-augmented generation.
+A collection of fine-tuning methods on LLM models including Prefix, P-tuning, Lora, and Retrieval-augmented generation.

 ## Prefix